-The DECnet for OpenVMS License provides the right to use the software product on a single CPU and includes the delivery of a License Product Authorization Key (PAK) to enable DECnet for OpenVMS software.
+On OpenVMS Alpha systems, the DECnet for OpenVMS License provides the right to use the software product on a single CPU and includes the delivery of a License Product Authorization Key (PAK) to enable DECnet for OpenVMS software.
+On OpenVMS I64 systems, the DECnet for OpenVMS license is part of the FOE and EOE operating environments, which are licensed on a per processor license basis.

-To use this software product on additional CPUs, users must purchase a Single-Use License Option for each CPU.
+To use this software product on additional CPUs, users must purchase a Single-Use License Option for each CPU on OpenVMS Alpha systems.
+On OpenVMS I64 systems, users must purchase additional PPL license units for each active CPU.

-The DECnet for OpenVMS VAX End Node and the DECnet for OpenVMS End System License grants the right to use all the DECnet features with the exception of cluster alias support.
-The DECnet for OpenVMS VAX Full Function and the DECnet for OpenVMS Alpha Extended Function license is required for cluster alias support.
+The DECnet for OpenVMS End System License grants the right to use all the DECnet features with the exception of cluster alias support.
+The DECnet for OpenVMS Extended Function license is required for cluster alias support.

-This software is furnished under the licensing provisions of Compaq Computer Corporation's Standard Terms and Conditions.
-For more information about Compaq's licensing terms and policies, contact your local Compaq office.
+This software is furnished under the licensing provisions of HP Computer Corporation's Standard Terms and Conditions.
+For more information about HP's licensing terms and policies, contact your local HP office.